 How can I tell if my cat has a UTI?

 Since a Urinary Tract Infection (UTI) has to do with your cat’s urine and urinary system, you have to tell whether or not your cat has a UTI by observing your cat’s behavior around the time it is urinating.
-Straining to urinate is one of the most common symptoms of UTIs in cats.
+Straining to urinate is one of the most common symptoms of UTIs in cats, affecting the lower urinary tract.
 Along with that, a cat with a UTI will also produce reduced amounts of urine.
 Cats might even stop urinating completely.
 Even when they do, they will feel pain or discomfort.
 Sometimes, cats with a UTI will pass blood along with their urine and tend to pee all around the house.
 These are extreme circumstances that require immediate veterinary attention.

-How do I treat my cat's urinary tract infection?
+How do I treat my male cat's urinary tract infection?

 How long do cat UTIs last?